Privileges and Responsibilities of Having a Club on Campus

 - Policies must be consistent with those of the Associated Student Government, the Inter Club Council, and with the purpose, policies and regulations of the College, including regulations involving non-discrimination and hazing.

-- Select and maintain an authorized advisor from the COC faculty or staff when using Associated Student Government funds and campus facilities.
+- Select and maintain an authorized advisor from COC’s full-time employee (faculty, staff, or administrator) when using Associated Student Government funds and campus facilities.

 - Schedule all social functions and meetings according to the approved procedure for scheduling events.